BEComTweaks/resource-packs/docs/Explanation of json files.md

     I feel compatibility modes would not need marking, rather let it be automatic.
 If they do not conflict, then why the extra colors?
 It may be confusing after a while.

-The folder structure should hypothetically be like this
+The folder structure looks like this

 `/packs/{topic}/{pack_id}/{compatibility}`